Cents Geofencing

 I went into the project knowing the feature would largely be map-based, but what was that experience like and how did it fit into our existing product?

-Needed to also keep functionality to create service areas by ZIP code to not disrupt the workflow for customers who still wanted to use that functionality
+• Needed to keep functionality to create service areas by ZIP code to not disrupt the workflow for customers who still wanted to use that functionality

 First Iteration